pennupgrade/lessons-learned/Catanks: 2024-2025/Licensing/main.typ

   See @reusing-code for cases when you would be allowed to use code that isn't your own and how to license it.

   == Art
-  See @reusing-art for information about how to properly license and reuse art.
+  See @reusing-art for information about how to properly license art.

+  To use art from a #link(<properly-licensed-upgrade>)[properly licensed UPGRADE game], place the sound effect in #raw(folder_name_reused("<type of art>").text + "<filename>/") and include a text file with a link to the file on Github.
   === Sound Effects
-  #figure(
-    [
-      #image("freesound-license.png", width: 60%)
-    ],
-    caption: [Licensing information for a sound on #link("https://freesound.org")[freesound.org]],
-    placement: bottom,
-  )
   + If you are making your own sound effects from scratch place them in #folder_name_original("Audio")
-  + If you are not making your own sound effects, only use sounds from #link("https://freesound.org")[freesound.org] that are labelled as licensed under:
+  + If you are not making your own sound effects, only use sounds from #link("https://freesound.org")[freesound.org].
+Make sure that any sounds you use are licensed under (see @freesound_licensing_loc for where to look for this information):
     + `Creative Commons 0`
     + `Attribution 4.0` (CC BY 4.0)
     + `Attribution 3.0` (CC BY 3.0) if needed, but preferably one of the above
   + If you use sounds from freesound.org as explained above, place each sound in its own folder (such as #raw(folder_name_reused("Audio").text + "<name of sound>/")).
-In the folder, also include a text file that contains a link to the sound on freesound.org and a note about whether the sound was original sound was modified.
+In the folder, also include a text file that contains a link to the sound on freesound.org and a note about whether the original sound was modified.
+  #figure(
+    [
+      #image("freesound-license.png", width: 60%)
+    ],
+    caption: [Licensing information for a sound on #link("https://freesound.org")[freesound.org]], )<freesound_licensing_loc>
   === Music
+  For Catanks, all the music was created by UPGRADE members and placed in the #folder_name_original("Audio") directory.
   === Other Art

   = Reusing Code <reusing-code>